Dre Campbell Farm

 A dry fertilizer that is balanced is best for pineapple plants.
 It should contain 6 to 10% (N), 6 to 10% (P), and 6 to 10% (K).
 Having 4 to 6% (Mg) is also a plus.

-Fertilize every two months until the plant reaches flowering stage.
+Fertilize every two months until the plant reaches the flowering stage.
 After that, you can do it every two weeks.

 Garden Pests

 The scale insect and the mealybug are two of the most common pests that attack pineapple plants.
-These pests damage and attack the leaves of the plant, which causes it to become weaker.
+These pests can damage and attack the leaves of the plant, which causes it to become weaker.

 Therefore, take immediate action to eradicate pests from your pineapple plants.
+You can do this in a variety of ways, including by employing organic treatments and home remedies.

-You can do this in a variety of ways, including employing organic treatments and home remedies.
 Read more on how to control garden pests organically.

 Plant Diseases